The basic configuration settings for beacons include:

 Beacon Transmission Power Basics

 Your Transmission Power setting determines how powerful the signal will be transmitted by your beacon.
 This is measured in dBM (Decibel-milliwatts) and corresponds to a number rating (from 0 to 7) that you change via our Admin App (0 is least powerful – 7 is most powerful).
+Tx Power option of 0 is not available for the Beacon Pro.

 As you might expect, if you make your transmission more powerful – you will increase the range of your signal.
 However it is also true that the more powerful your transmission – the bigger the energy drain, and accordingly the shorter your battery life.